Richard DennerRichard Denner is an American poet associated with the Berkeley Street Poets of the Pacific Northwest.

 Richard Denner (born November 21, 1941) in Santa Clara, CA is an American poet associated with the Berkeley Street Poets and the Poets of the Pacific Northwest.
-Denner is the founder and operator of dPress, which has published over two hundred titles, mostly of poetry and most in chapbook format.
+Richard is the founder and operator of dPress, which has published over two hundred titles, mostly of poetry and most in chapbook format.

+Collected Poems: 1961-2000 was published by Comrades Press in 2001.
+The Collected Books of Richard Denner: Volumes 1-12 are published by dPress.
 Berkeley Daze: Profiles of Berkeley Poets of the 60s edited by Richard Denner, published by dPress, 2008.

 In 1965, Richard Denner attended the Berkeley Poetry Conference, what John Bennett, in ‘Air Guitar’ (an Ellensberg Daily Record column), has called , “an event creating white light intensity that rivaled any drug high and had more staying power.”
 This convergence of the Black Mountain, San Francisco Renaissance, Beat and Northwest Schools gave Denner the pivotal opportunity to study under such avant-garde poets as Charles Olson, Ed Dorn, Robert Creeley, Allen Ginsberg, Joanne Kyger, Lew Welch, and Jack Spicer.
 Later he would study with Robert Bly, Gary Snyder, Philip Whalen, Denise Levertov and Carolyn Kizer at Fort Worden Center for the Arts in Port Townsend, Washington.
 But it was Jack Spicer’s molding of series poetry into little books that had the most singular effect.

-In 1972, Richard Denner went back to college and received a BA in English and Philosophy from the University of Alaska in Fairbanks.
+In 1972, Denner went back to college and received a BA in English and Philosophy from the University of Alaska in Fairbanks.